caleb-venner/aquarium-device-manager/README.md

 Notes:

 - Boolean style variables use simple `int()` parsing; any non-zero integer is considered enabled.
+- Auto-discover runs only when the cache is empty (first run) to avoid interrupting existing connections.
 - `CHIHIROS_STATUS_CAPTURE_WAIT` invalid (non-float) values fall back to the default at import time.
 - When both a dev server proxy and a local dist are unavailable the root route returns HTTP 503 with guidance.
 - Changes to these variables require a service restart to take effect (they are read at module import or startup).